Hydraulisc/blogger/README.md

 And _yes_, it's entirely inline CSS.

 ## Simple Self-Hosting Guide
-Can probably be setup in under a minute.
+Can probably be set up in under a minute.

 1. Clone the repo
 2. Link your Firebase Database in your own `firebase_env.json`.
 If you leave the file at root it'll likely work first try.
-3. Secure your databse with Firestore Rules. _Google that one..._
+3. Secure your database with [Firestore Rules](https://firebase.google.com/docs/rules).
 4. Open the folder in a terminal.
 5. `npm i` to install everything.
 6. Start the process with `npm run dev` if you want to customise it, or use `npm run live` if you just want the live version.

-# !!
-Public Hosting Warning !!
+# ⚠️ Public Hosting Warning ⚠️

-**Beware that this code _is NOT_ intended to be hosted as-is publicly!**
+This code is **NOT** intended to be hosted publicly without changes!

-To host this project in a public manner we suggest you look into making a solid Auth Header Token Regeneration (and Separation) System that can separate users (because this code does not) and manage `sessionExpiry` (which this code, once again, does not).
+To host this project safely in a public environment, we recommend implementing a solid Auth Header Token Regeneration and Separation System to properly separate users (this code does not) and manage session expiry (again, this code does not).

 ### TL;DR: